FREQUENTLY ASKED QUESTIONS

 We do not currently provide an antique appraisal or valuation service as such, nor can we claim to know all the answers!
 However, if you can give us a full description of your item, preferably with at least one clear photo, we may be able to help.
 For this purpose, we strongly suggest that you email us rather than phone.
 (Please be aware that it may take us some time to reply, especially at busy periods – as we are running a business, other things may have to take priority!)

 Otherwise, we would suggest that you take your item to a museum and/or a reputable auction house in your local area.
-Alternatively, your local library may have suitable reference books that you could consult, whilst there are numerous websites that give useful information upon specific collecting areas (you will find links to some of these in our Links
+Alternatively, your local library may have suitable reference books that you could consult, whilst there are numerous websites that give useful information upon specific collecting areas (you will find links to some of these in our Resources page).

 Whilst clearing out the attic, I came across my Grandad’s postcard albums.
 Would you be interested in buying them?

 If you have any antique or collectable items you wish to sell, you are most welcome to let us know.
 However, we currently source most of our stock in the mid-Cornwall area, where we are based.
 If the items happen to be in mid-Cornwall, we may be interested in buying them, if they are such as we believe we could resell for a reasonable profit.
-If you live further afield, we regret that we would probably not be interested, unless the items happen to be in high demand and in limited supply in our area, in which case we might consider making an offer for them.
+If you live further afield, we regret that we are unlikely to be interested, unless the items happen to be in high demand and in limited supply in our area, in which case we might consider making an offer for them.
 Otherwise, we would suggest you take the items to a suitable dealer or auction house (i.e. one which deals in similar items) in your local area, or else you could try selling them at a local flea market or car boot sale, placing a classified advert in a suitable publication (which could be a local paper or a specialist magazine), or offering them for sale in an online marketplace or auction site.